-Rockdale Intermediate School was built at 73,653 square feet and houses 600 students in grades 3, 4, and 5.
-The school is situated on a hilly site, with exterior play areas located on a lower elevation than the school.
-The design concept developed to place each grade in its own wing, with all academic wings connecting to central support areas, such as library, administration, nurses’ offices, etc.
+Rockdale Intermediate School (73,653 SF) houses 600 third-fifth grade students.
+The school is situated on a hilly site with exterior play areas located on a lower elevation than the school.
+The developed design concept placed each grade in its own wing with all academic areas connecting to the central support spaces, such as the library, administration, nurses’ offices, etc.

 The exterior materials reflect the hill country vernacular of the region through the use of split limestone masonry and locally manufactured brick.
 A prefinished seam metal roof identifies the two main entrances.
 Natural daylight is abundant throughout the school with the use of clerestory windows, corridors lined with windows and the placement of windows in classrooms and at entrances.